Member Perspectives: CA Needs to Fund its Public Schools

-January 26, 2012: On Feb.
-4, charter school parents, teachers and students from across the city will stand up and speak out at the "Schools We Can Believe In" rally in front of LA Memorial Coliseum to tell our elected officials to put students first and ensure great schools and equity for all public school students.
+January 26, 2012"Schools We Can Believe In" rally in front of LA Memorial Coliseum to tell our elected officials to put students first and ensure great schools and equity for all public school students.
 We are featuring different perspectives from community members leading up to the rally, sharing what this event means to them.
 Today, we have a piece from Alison Diaz, founder of Environmental Charter High School in Lawndale.

 To me one of the most critical problems facing education right now is that California is simply not funding its public schools equitably.
 California is currently 48th in the country in per pupil spending, and charter public schools receive less than other public schools.
 That is appalling.